Phylliade/ikpy/README.md

 # Contributing
 IKPy is designed to be easily customisable : you can add your own IK methods or FK representations.

-Contributations are welcome : if you have a hyperpower IK method, don't hesitate to propose for adding in the lib!
+Contributations are welcome : if you have an awesome patented (but also open-source!)
+IK method, don't hesitate to propose for adding in the lib!